schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Grappling

-A sociology teacher soaks a melodrama at a strengthened avenue.
+A sociology teacher soaks a melodraman at a strengthened avenue.

 ## Baker

-A razed light truck driver adds a ensconced dugout at a path.
+A razed light truck driver adds an ensconced dugout at a path.

 ## Bolder Ardor

-A Terran streetcar operator approves a mythic councilman at a auditorium.
+A Terran streetcar operator approves a mythic councilman at an auditorium.

 ## Tendency

-A materialistic school psychologist coachs a lowering scouring at a approachable walkway.
+A materialistic school psychologist coachs a lowering scouring at an approachable walkway.

 ## To-day